CARTAvis/manual_source/source/analysis_tools.rst

 In addition, a continuum emission as a constant distribution (0th-order polynomial) or a linear distribution (1st-order polynomial) can be included in the profile fitting process.

-In order to work properly, a set resonable initial solutions needs to be provided to the fitting engine.
+In order to work properly, a set of reasonable initial solutions needs to be provided to the fitting engine.
 CARTA provides flexible ways of setting up the initial solutions.
 They can be set manually with the text fields or with the cursor by drawing a box (for the profile function) or a line (for the continuum function) on the spectral profile plot.
 For each component, an amplitude, a FWHM, and a center need to be configured.
 Up to 20 components are supported in one single fit.
 When there are more than one component required in the fit, the "slider" can be used to switch to different components.
-The "delete" button can be used to delect a selected component.
+The "delete" button can be used to delete a selected component.

 .. raw:: html